exakat/php-dictionary/dictionary.rst

 Echo
 ----

-echo displays the arguments to the output : this may be the web page, or the command line screen.
+``echo`` is a PHP language construct used to output text to the browser or the output stream.
+It's commonly used to display content on a web page, generate HTML, or provide feedback to users.
+The echo construct is often used in PHP scripts to generate dynamic content that is sent to the client's web browser.

 echo is a language construct of PHP.

+echo works without parenthesis.
+It also accepts an arbitrary number of arguments.

 .. code-block:: php

    <?php

-   echo 'Hellow world!';
+   echo 'Hello', ' ', 'world!';

    ?>